LangProc/langproc-2017-lab/readme.md

   is a full test-bench included, which will also be used for assesment.

-- Intermediate (20%) : A slightly more challenging
+- Intermediate (20%) : Slightly more challenging
   exercises, with less support in terms of skeleton code and prompts.
-These are not designed to be "hard" as such, just to require more thinking and independent work.
+These are not designed to be "hard" as such, just to require a bit more thinking and independent work.

 - Advanced (20%) : A more complicated part which is